plan44/p44vdc/README.md

 *[[if you want to support p44vdc development, please consider to sponsor plan44]](https://github.com/sponsors/plan44)*

-"p44vdc" is a a free (opensource, GPLv3) framework of C++ source files, which is used to build virtual device connectors (vdcs) for digitalSTROM systems.
+"p44vdc" is a a free (opensource, GPLv3) framework of C++ source files, which is used to build virtual device connectors (vdcs) for Digital Strom systems.

 "p44vdc" was extracted as a submodule from the ["vdcd" (virtual device connector daemon) project](https://github.com/plan44/vdcd), of which it is an essential part.